FD-Data-Engineering/sf-airflow/README.md

 # sf_airflow

-# Github configurations for Ci/CD

 # GitOps using ArgoCD + Tekton

+- - Our Github configurations for Ci/CD of the OpenShift Sustainable Finance Platform